 If you have any difficulties with choosing, please contact our manager.
 We’ll help you to define your size, required model and its complement.

 Once all options have chosen, you need to add item to the cart and make a payment.
-After that, manager will contact you with measurement request and specification of order’s details.
+After that, manager will contact you with individual measurement request and specification of order’s details.

 All samples of presented brigandines are perfect for participation in the tournaments of medieval fencing, historical festivals, bohurts and reenactment events.
 Depending on the complement, such defense is compliant to the standards and rules of such social movements, as SCA (The Society for Creative Anachronism), HEMA (Historical European Martial Arts), HMB (Historical medieval battles).